 Field-hunting tip

-Look in copper-nickel sulfide deposits in mafic igneous rocks country — that is the host setting where thalfenisite typically forms.
+Look in copper-nickel sulfide deposits in mafic igneous rocks country, the host setting where thalfenisite typically forms.
 If you start seeing pentlandite, chalcopyrite, cubanite in float, you are in the right ground.
 Field specimens usually show a anhedral grains, interstitial masses habit, so train your eye for that shape before scanning the outcrop.